Wildlife in Everest Base Camp Trek

 Himalayan Tahr

-The Himalayan Tahr is a large herbivore that lives on the steep, rocky slopes of the Everest region.
-It is found at elevations between 2,500 and 4,000 meters (8,200 to 13,100 feet).
-Its thick, reddish-brown fur provides insulation against the cold, and its strong hooves help it navigate the rugged terrain.
+The Himalayan Tahr is a large herbivore inhabiting the steep, rocky slopes of the Everest region.
+This range lies between 2,500 to 4,000 meters (8,200 to 13,100 feet).
+Its thick, reddish-brown fur serves to insulate against cold and its strong hooves aid in providing the required support on these mountain ranges.
 Their strong claws are adapted for climbing trees and digging.

-The male Himalayan Tahr is typically more significant than the female, averaging around 73 kg or more in weight.
+The male Himalayan Tahr is usually larger than the female, averaging about 73 kg or over in weight.
 The Tahr feeds on grasses, shrubs, and other vegetation in its alpine habitat.

 Himalayan Goral